unmatched-quote/flysystem-vault/README.md

 Note: this is a **read only** driver, you can only **read secrets** from vault.
 Create/Update/Delete is **unsupported** and will remain such.

+## Why use this?

+Saving secrets is a problem that's rarely solved correctly.
+Hashicorp's Vault is the software for secret management, from usernames and passwords to saving private keys or having auto-rotating RDBMS credential management.2

+Instead of saving sensitive data to environment variables, filesystems or coming up with your own scheme for handling it, using Vault is better choice.2
+Vault, in turn, requires you to understand its API, caching, handling etc.

+This library makes it easy for Laravel devs to utilize vault while learning the basics at their own pace.

+The image below indicates how to think about paths in Vault and how to obtain data.
+You can insert the data into Vault using Vault's UI as this library exposes only reading capabilities.

 ## Installation

 1. `composer require just-some-code/flysystem-vault`